 We as a society are notorious collectors.
 We collect for our entire lives.
 If you think about it, almost every single American collects something.
 Some collect stamps, books for their personal library, pictures on their wall, you name it.
 We all collect something.

-But, of the best ways to increase your cost of living in retirement is to get rid of the clutter.
+But, one of the best ways to decrease your cost of living in retirement is to get rid of the clutter.
 You should consider starting to sell, donate, or simply throw your collections away.
 Many times they simply do not mean as much to other people as they do to us.
 Don’t leave it for your children or loved ones to handle after you are gone.

 Potential To Reduce Your Insurance Coverage

 The fundamental reason to have life insurance is to protect the loss of your income for those loved ones in your life who depend on that income stream to live.
 Now that you are retired, your children probably are grown and your debts are minimal.
 Do you really need a lot of life insurance as this point in your life?
 You should consider discussing your life insurance needs going forward in retirement with a qualified financial planner.

 Related Article: What is Whole Life Insurance?

 Now that you are retired, you most likely do not need a lot of the things that you once did when you were working.
 Did you have a work uniform?
 Did you have to have very reliable transportation to take you over long distances?
 These are just two of the many ways that you can slim down your costs that were once associated with your career that you do not have to typically worry about in retirement.

 Grown Kids Out Of The House

 Hopefully, your children are grown and out of the house while you are entering retirement.
 We all know that children, no matter their age, can be an incredible expense especially when they live at home with you.
 Having your children out of your house during retirement can help reduce your cost of living.

 Have you recently retired?
 Have you noticed your cost of living decrease?
 Are other areas of your life and your budget, like travel expenses, increasing?